 When an order is placed by DAKO, ENZO shall ship the PRODUCT in accordance with Section 5 above.
-Failure by DAKO to notify ENZO of rejection of the PRODUCT within of receipt of PRODUCT will constitute acceptance.
+Failure by DAKO to notify ENZO of rejection of the PRODUCT within fifteen (15) days of receipt of PRODUCT will constitute acceptance.
 ENZO shall supply, at the time of shipment of the PRODUCT to DAKO, a statement that the PRODUCT conforms to the PRODUCT specifications.
-If after receipt of the PRODUCT, DAKO determines that it does not conform to the PRODUCT specification provided by ENZO, and that the failure to conform to the PRODUCT specifications was not the direct result of shipping and handling, DAKO will provide ENZO with documentation of this failure to conform to the PRODUCT specifications.
+If after receipt of the PRODUCT, DAKO determines that it does not conform to the PRODUCT specification provided by ENZO, and that the failure to conform to the PRODUCT specifications.
+If ENZO accepts the documentation provided by DAKO, ENZO will provide ENZO with documentation of this failure to conform to the PRODUCT specifications.
 If ENZO accepts the documentation provided by DAKO, ENZO will ship a replacement order.
 If ENZO does not accept the documentation provided by DAKO, then the differences in the determination of the manufacturing specifications for the allegedly nonconforming PRODUCT will be settled by representatives of the technical staffs of ENZO and DAKO.